Rapides du Cheval Blanc

-There are three locations in Quebec, Canada with the name "Rapides du Cheval Blanc".
-This article refers to the rapids between the north shore of the Island of Montreal and the south shore of Sainte-Dorothée, Laval.

 The Rapides du Cheval Blanc, or White Horse Rapids, flow between the Island of Montreal, Pierrefonds-Roxboro and Sainte-Dorothée, Laval on the Rivière des Prairies in Quebec.
 The Rapides du Cheval Blanc also include a protected wooded area, a public city park adjacent to the rapids, and to a fault line underneath the area.

 History

 The name Whitehorse or Cheval Blanc can be traced to several legends.
-A legend dating to the 18th-century tells of a white horse that would emerge from the Rivière des Prairies to terrorize villagers and ravage crops.
-Another legend speaks of a horse that was pulling a cart on a ferry across the river to Île Bizard.
+A legend dating to the 18th century tells of a white horse that would emerge from the Rivière des Prairies to terrorize villagers and ravage crops.
+Another legend speaks of a horse pulling a cart on a ferry across the river to Île Bizard.
 When the cable connecting the ferry to the shore broke and started to drift downstream, the horse escaped at the rapids.
-Another legend tells of a white horse that carried the materials for the construction of the Church of Sault-au-Récollet.
+Another legend tells of a white horse that carried the materials for constructing of the Church of Sault-au-Récollet.
 The horse jumped aboard a boat in the middle of the rapids.

-The land being next to the Rivière des Prairies is subject to spring flooding and has flooded many times in the past.
+The land next to the Rivière des Prairies is subject to spring flooding and has flooded many times in the past.

 Ownership of the River

-The river is owned by both the Federal and Provincial governments.
-The Federal government, Fisheries and Oceans Canada polices the water, the Provincial polices the earth, the bottom of the river and the north and south shorelines.
+Both Federal and Provincial governments own the river.
+The Federal government and Fisheries and Oceans Canada police the water.
+The Provincial police the land, the bottom of the river and the north and south shorelines.
 Floating buoys are placed in the river during the summer to aid boat navigation.

 The river cleanliness is usually good according to the RSMA (Réseau de suivi du milieu aquatique) water testing that is done weekly during warm weather.
 Rapides du Cheval Blanc is numbered RDP-180.

 The river temperature can be found on the RSMA (Réseau de suivi du milieu aquatique) water quality report, it peaks at 25 °C in the months of July and August.

 Ownership of the Land

 The original owners of the land were the Algonquin people.

-19th-century historical maps show boundary lines of the farmers fields using the Seigneurial system with names associated to the land.
+19th century historical maps show boundary lines of the farmers fields using the Seigneurial system with names associated to the land.
 From East to West the names on the Henry Whitmer Hopkins map dating from 1879 are: